daxus4/graduation_grade/README.md

 # Graduation Grade

-Application that help you make **predictions about your graduation grade**.
+Application that help you make **predictions about your graduation grade** (using italian marks).

 ## Project goal

-During the last semester of my bachelor's degree, I started worrying about my grade average, because I wanted to finish my degree with a good GPA.
+During the last semester of my bachelor's degree, I started worrying about my grade average, because I wanted to finish my degree with a good graduation grade.

 I started to make some predictions about how the last exams could go and how the different grades could affect my grade average.
-By using only the calculator, calculating my GPA was really boring because I had to recalculate the grade average with all the marks each time.
+By using only the calculator, calculating my graduation grade was really boring because I had to recalculate the grade average with all the marks each time.
 Thus, since I wanted to learn how to develop a mobile application, I came up with the idea to create an **application** that can be useful to all **university students** that want to make predictions about their future graduation grade.